orsonteodoro/gcf2/README.md

 The bashrc with the latest package.env has processed 786 packages with 2 unmerged left with systemwide LTO and CFI ON.

+Also, there is an issue with the stats for CFI shown sections below.
+Using systemwide CFI is not recommended with my bashrc and package.env until the ratio of actual to estimate are near the same or good reason to justify the 51.479% ratio.

 So, if you want to use development mode, it is fine to use systemwide LTO.
-Systemwide CFI can be used but it is better to wait for the above problem to get fixed first to avoid a possible mandatory rebuild @world if the fix for this build is found.
+Systemwide CFI can be used but it is better to wait for the above problems to get fixed first to avoid a possible mandatory rebuild @world if the fix for this build is found.
 If you choose to try systemwide CFI and I haven't tested the package, you have to fix the CFI problems yourself which is preferred or send an